 - Mix flour, sugar and yeast in a medium bowl.
-Cut in the butter till mixture resembles coarse meal.
+Cut in the butter till mixture resembles a coarse meal.

 - Roll the dough in small pieces.
-Roll it into a thin long rectangular shape.
+Roll it into a thin, long rectangular shape.
 Apply the filling onto the dough and roll it into a long roll.

-- Bake the pastries at 350F for 30-40 min, or till golden and puffed.
+- Bake the pastries at 350°F for 30-40 min, or until golden and puffed.